 If a child suffers sustained emotional abuse there is increasing evidence of adverse long-term effects on their development.
 Emotional abuse has a significant impact on a developing child's mental health, behaviour and self-esteem.
 It can be especially damaging in infancy and can be as important as the other more visible forms of abuse, in terms of its impact on the child.
 Domestic violence, adult mental health problems and parental substance misuse may be features in families where children are exposed to such abuse.

 Possible effects of sexual abuse

 Disturbed behaviour including self-harm, inappropriate sexual behaviour, sadness, depression and loss of self-esteem have all been linked to sexual abuse.
 Its adverse effects may last long into adult life.
 The severity of the impact on the child is believed to increase the longer the abuse continues, the more serious the abuse, the younger the child at the start, and the closeness of the relationship to the abuser.
 The child's ability to cope with the experience of sexual abuse, once recognised, can be strengthened by the support of a non-abusive adult carer who believes the child, helps the child understand the abuse, and is able to offer help and protection.
 Some adults who sexually abuse children were themselves sexually abused as children.

 Neglect can seriously impair a child's health, physical and intellectual growth and development, and can cause long term difficulties with social functioning, relationships and educational progress.
 Extreme cases of neglect can cause death.

-Government publications What to do if you're worried a child is being abused (Department for Education and Skills 2006) and Working Together to Safeguard Children (Department for Children, Schools and Families 2010) contain further information for anyone whose work brings them into contact with children and families.
+Government publications What to do if you're worried a child is being abused (Department for Education 2015) and Working Together to Safeguard Children (Department for Children, Schools and Families 2010) contain further information for anyone whose work brings them into contact with children and families.